Slavery in France: Saqaliba slave trade

+The Pagan Slavic tribes of Central and Eastern Europe were targeted for slavery by several actors in the frequent military expeditions and raids alongside their lands.
+During the military campaigns of Charlemagne and his successor in the 9th century, Pagan Slavs were captured and sold by the Christian Franks along the Danube-Elbe rivers.
+By the mid-10th century, Prague had become a big center of the slave trade in Slavic Pagans to al-Andalus via France.

+The slaves sold by the Vikings via the Eastern route could be Christian Western Europeans, but the slaves provided by the Vikings to the slave route of Prague-Magdeburg-Verdun were Pagan Slavs, who in contrast to Christians were legitimate for other Christians to enslave and sell as slaves to Muslims; according to Liutprand of Cremona, these slaves were trafficked to slavery in al-Andalus via Verdun, where some of them were selected to undergo castration to become eunuchs for the Muslim slave market in al-Andalus.

+The slaves were transported from Prague to Al-Andalus via France.
+While the church discouraged the sale of Christian slaves to Muslims, the sale of Pagans to Muslims was not met with such opposition.
+Louis the Fair granted his permission to Jewish merchants to traffick slaves through his Kingdom provided they were non-baptized Pagans.

+The saqaliba slave trade from Prague to al-Andalus via France lost its religious legitimacy and ended when the pagan Slavs of the north started to gradually adopt Christianity from the late 10th century, which made them out of bounds for Christian Bohemia to enslave and sell to Muslim al-Andalus.
+The Prague slave trade was not able to legitimately supply their slave pool after the Slavs gradually adopted Christianity from the late 10th century onward.

-First abolition of slavery and serfdom in France
+Abolition of slavery and serfdom in France

-In 1198, the Trinitarians was founded by John of Matha with the purpose of ransoming war captive Christians by Muslims during the Crusades.
+In 1198, the Trinitarians were founded by John of Matha with the purpose of ransoming war captive Christians by Muslims during the Crusades.
 King Louis IX installed a house of their order at his château of Fontainebleau.
 He chose Trinitarians as his chaplains, and was accompanied by them on his crusades.
 The Master of the Trinity was taken captive together with Saint Louis after the Battle of Mansurah.

-In 1315, King Louis X passed a decree that abolishes slavery and proclaims "France signifies freedom".
+In 1315, King Louis X passed a decree that abolished slavery and proclaimed that "France signifies freedom".
 The decree entailed that any slave setting foot on French ground should be freed.

-However some limited cases of slavery continued until the 17th century in some of France's Mediterranean harbors in Provence, as well as until the 18th century in some of France's overseas territories.
-Most aspects of serfdom were also eliminated de facto between 1315 and 1318.
-Louis X died two years after this events.
+However some limited cases of slavery continued until the 17th century in some of France's Mediterranean harbors in Provence, and slavery was common in many of France's overseas territories until the 18th century and again for the first half of the 19th century.

+Most aspects of serfdom were also de facto eliminated between 1315 and 1318.
+Louis X died two years after these events.

 In 1318, King Philip V abolished serfdom in his domain.